-Operating Conditions

-Operating temperature 15 to 32 °C/59 to 90 °F

-Operating humidity 30 to 80% relative (non condensing) at 30 °C/86 °F or below surface.

-Operating altitude max.
-2000 m above sea level

-This instrument has a ventilation panel on the back.
-To function correctly the back of the instrument should be no closer than 75 mm (3 in.) from a wall or obstruction

-Storage Conditions

-The instrument must be protected against dust and debris with a cover.

-Recommendation: store the instrument in its original packaging.
-Store all manuals and the "Maintenance and Service Logbook" with the instrument.

-Storage temperature 1 to 60 °C/34 to 140 °F

-Storage humidity 5 to 80% relative (non condensing) at 30 °C/86 °F or below

-Transport Conditions

-Transport temperature -20 to +60 °C / -4 to 140 °F

-Transport humidity 20 to 80% relative (non condensing)

-3.2.7 Emissions
+Operating Conditions Operating temperature 15 to 32 °C/59 to 90 °F Operating humidity 30 to 80% relative (non condensing) at 30 °C/86 °F or below Operating altitude max.
+2000 m above sea level This instrument has a vent of the instrument should be surface. ilation panel on the back.
+To function correctly the back e no closer than 75 mm (3 in.) from a wall or obstruction Storage Conditions The instrument must be pr Recommendation: store th and the "Maintenance and otected against dust and debris with a cover. e instrument in its original packaging.
+Store all manuals Service Logbook" with the instrument.
+Storage temperature 1 to 60 °C/34 to 140 °F Storage humidity 5 to 80% relative (non condensing) at 30 °C/86 °F or below Transport Conditions Transport temperature -20 to +60 °C / -4 to 140 °F Transport humidity 20 to 80% relative (non condensing) 3.2.7 Emissions and Immun ity